xsltdev/angdev.ru/docs/angular/using-libraries.md

 ## Updating libraries

 A library is able to be updated by the publisher, and also has individual dependencies which need to be kept current.
-To check for updates to your installed libraries, use the [`ng update`][AioCliUpdate] Angular CLI command.
+To check for updates to your installed libraries, use the [`ng update`][aiocliupdate] Angular CLI command.

 Use `ng update <lib_name>` Angular CLI command to update individual library versions.
 The Angular CLI checks the latest published release of the library, and if the latest version is newer than your installed version, downloads it and updates your `package.json` to match the latest version.

 When you update Angular to a new version, you need to make sure that any libraries you are using are current.
 If libraries have interdependencies, you might have to update them in a particular order.
-See the [Angular Update Guide][AngularUpdateMain] for help.
+See the [Angular Update Guide][angularupdatemain] for help.

 ## Adding a library to the runtime global scope

 If a legacy JavaScript library is not imported into an application, you may add it to the runtime global scope and load it as if it was added in a script tag.
-Configure the Angular CLI to do this at build time using the `scripts` and `styles` options of the build target in the [`angular.json`][AioGuideWorkspaceConfig] workspace build configuration file.
+Configure the Angular CLI to do this at build time using the `scripts` and `styles` options of the build target in the [`angular.json`][aioguideworkspaceconfig] workspace build configuration file.

-For example, to use the [Bootstrap 4][GetbootstrapDocs40GettingStartedIntroduction] library
+For example, to use the [Bootstrap 4][getbootstrapdocs40gettingstartedintroduction] library

 1. Install the library and the associated dependencies using the npm package manager: